 Australian Salmon are one of the Holy Trinity fish species, along with Barramundi and Mulloway, which makes them a highly prized target.
-Broad shouldered, chunky, powerful torpedo shaped fish – one of the best sporting fish within reach of the typical amateur land based fisherman.
+Broad shouldered, chunky, powerful, torpedo shaped fish – one of the best sporting fish within reach of the typical amateur land based fisherman.
 Their mysterious and unpredictable seasonal migration and schooling behavior makes them an elusive target, further adding to the challenge of catching one of these sought after fish.
 For the land based angler there are basically two ways to catch Australian Salmon.
 The first is no different to traditional fishing – hang your bait out in the water with a traditional surf rig and wait for a fish to strike.
-The other is to actively chase down schools and throw your lure into the school.
+This is great if there’s no visible salmon schools.
+The other is to actively chase down schools and throw a lure into the school.
 This article focuses on the second method.
-Most information I’ve come across address items like what sort of tackle, what sort of rig, what sort of lure, what time of day, what tide, what is the best spot, etc etc. The one thing that always seems to be missing is the most important – finding a school.
+Most information I’ve come across address items like what sort of tackle, what sort of rig, what sort of lure, what time of day, what tide, what is the best spot, etc. The one thing that always seems to be missing is the most important – finding a school.
 Find a school within casting range and you’ve got a very good chance of landing a salmon.
 Throw a lure into the school and it’s highly likely you’ll get a hook up.

 The next day we set up base on a small dune overlooking the beach, sat ourselves down with some cold beers and watched the ocean, pondering this salmon conspiracy that the world had wielded against us.
 Perhaps we had upset the Salmon Gods in some way.
 Often we’d question whether the Salmon Gods even existed, possibly angering them and provoking them to smite our salmon fishing efforts.